SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

             </html>
           ```

-  5. Repeat the steps 3 and 4 for the *Visitors* application.
+  5. Repeat steps 3 and 4 for the *Visitors* application.

   6. In the root [*package.json*](../../../tree/main-multi-tenant/package.json): With the multitenancy feature, the predefined *with-mtx-sidecar* profile values are added.
 Unit tests that are dependent on the in-memory SQLite database for development testing are affected by this profile.
 Add the following section to the [*package.json*](../../../tree/main-multi-tenant/package.json) to ensure that Mocha testing works:
         ```json